Quandela/photonic-qcbm/README.md

 # An error-mitigated photonic QCBM

-This repository is associated to (add arXiv link).
+This repository is associated to [An error-mitigated photonic quantum circuit Born machine](https://arxiv.org/abs/2405.02277).

 The original code for the QCBM was written by Tigran Sedrakyan and Alexia Salavrakos.
 James Mills wrote the code for photon recycling.